-And remember that organizations will often put off posting new roles until January, but they definitely have ideas now about what they’ll be hiring for in the new year.
+And remember that even if organizations wait to post new roles until January, they definitely have ideas now about what they’ll be hiring for in the new year.
 This is a good time to remind your contacts what you’re looking for so that they can keep you in mind for opportunities that are being scoped out for the new year.

 3. Reflect, research, and plan